 When looking at the development of commerce technology, the impact of recent digitization cannot be overstated.
 As a result, there is a paradigm shift affecting both buyers and sellers in equal measure when it comes to the structure of sales experiences.
-With business goods and services and buyer expectations each becoming increasingly more complex, a system that facilitates easy, maintainable orders – like Logik.io – is key.
+With business goods and services and buyer expectations each becoming increasingly more complex, a system that facilitates easy, maintainable orders – like Logik.io – is key for B2B eCommerce solutions.

 The concept of “consumerization” has rapidly accelerated digital commerce offerings, as businesses try to keep pace with buyer demands that require self-driven, intelligently-reactive sales settings at the tip of their fingers.
 Some businesses have been relatively successful at manipulating existing tech stacks to expand configuration offerings and implement guided selling techniques in the face of such demands.
 Still, there is a limit to the amount of customization a legacy system can withstand.